 Faculty or student concerns about student breaches of academic or professional ethics (e.g., plagiarism, cheating, falsifying data) will be submitted to the Associate Dean and forwarded directly to the GEBSAP committee for evaluation without notifying the student of the charge.
 The GEBSAP committee will deliberate on the validity and evidence for the concern.
 The committee may dismiss the charge and notify the Associate Dean.
 If the GEBSAP committee feels there is sufficient merit to the charge to pursue the case further, they will notify the student and request a written response or have them appear before the committee to address the charge.
 After reviewing the response, the GEBSAP committee may take one of 3 actions: 1) They may dismiss the charge, 2) They may uphold the charge, or 3) They may request additional information and deliberate further until a decision can be reached.
 Once a decision is reached, the committee will notify the Associate Dean.
+The Associate Dean will then relay the committee's final decision to the student and the faculty member.
 If the decision is to uphold the charge, the Associate Dean will instruct the GEBSAP committee to proceed with scheduling a dismissal hearing.